-Frequently Asked Questions about setting up your POIs
+Frequently Asked Questions About POIs

 To learn more about how we use geolocation data to help you answer your destination questions, read Geolocation Data and the Destination Tourism Industry, by Dr. Alexandra V. Pasi.

-Q: How many POIs should I have?
+Q: How many POIs should a destination have?

 Q: How many POIs should I have in each region?

-Primary POIs are permanent places and while they don’t have to receive visitation 365 days/year, they should not be used for other purposes.
+POIs are permanent places and while they don’t have to receive visitation 365 days/year, they should not be used for other purposes.

 Q: Can I include POIs outside of my formal destination boundaries?